Garden Pond: Tips For Removing

 Fill the garden pond hole completely with dirt.
 Use a hard-headed garden rake to smooth the dirt out and create the proper grade that matches the rest of your yard.
 Wait a couple of days, water the area well or tamp down the dirt to prevent future settling of the ground.
 Add more dirt as needed.
 Plant grass seed to complete the removal of a garden pond.

 Incoming search terms:

-- removing a garden pond
+- how to remove a landscape pond